turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 #### Naming Variables

-Ruby variables have a few requirements imposed by the VM.
+Most Ruby variables (local variables) have a few requirements imposed by the VM.
 They...

-* always start with a lowercase letter
+* always start with a lowercase letter (underscore is permitted, though uncommon)
 * have no spaces
 * do not contain most special characters like `$`, `@`, and `&`